marianamorabris/Portfolio/content/pages/projects/project-two.md

 date: '2024-06-01'
 client: ESAT project
 description: >-
-  This was my senior project for ESAT, were I worked alongside my teammates to make a videogame demo.
+  This was my senior project for ESAT, where I worked alongside my teammates to make a videogame demo.
 featuredImage:
   type: ImageBlock